Students, know your rights and how to access them:

 For EMPLOYMENT accommodations: Student employees should work with their supervisor regarding religious accommodation requests.
-If students have concerns regarding an accommodation requested related to their student employment, they should contact Human Resource Services or the Office of Civil Rights Compliance and Investigation.
+If students have concerns regarding an accommodation requested related to their student employment, they should contact Human Resource Services or Compliance and Civil Rights.

 For FOOD/DIETARY accommodations: WSU Dining Services offers a variety of foods to provide an enjoyable, healthy, and safe eating experience for Cougs.
 Halal, vegetarian, and vegan options are widely available and labeled on menu items.
 Dining Services staff are always happy to work with other dietary needs, whether they are allergies or related to religious observances.
 For more information, contact Dining Services’ registered dietitian Alice Ma at firstname.lastname@example.org.

 For HOUSING accommodations: Students who, because of cultural or religious obligations, need housing accommodations in the residence hall environment, are to contact Housing and Residence Life to discuss their needs and what arrangements can be made.
 Students will work with their hall Residential Educational Director (RED) to arrange specifics.
-If students have concerns regarding a requested accommodation related to their housing, they should contact the Office of Civil Rights Compliance and Investigation.
+If students have concerns regarding a requested accommodation related to their housing, they should contact Compliance and Civil Rights.

 For all of these accommodations, timely and clear communication with instructors, staff, and supervisors will greatly facilitate the accommodation approval process.